mohamedboubaker/GPS-Tracker/README.md

-- The detailed documentation of this project has been moved to <a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">EmbeddedProjects101.com</a>
+- Detailed Design + Doxygen Code documentation has been moved to <a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">embeddedprojects101.com/</a>
-- <a href="https://mohamedboubaker.github.io/GPS-Tracker/files.html">Code documentation</a>

 - Contact Information: mohamed.boubaker@outlook.it | <a href="https://www.linkedin.com/in/mohamed-boubaker/">Linkedin</a>